ilhan007/ui5con-app/docs/Step5_Details.md

 ![Details Header](./images/details-splitted.png?raw=true "Detail Header")

-We will be working with a data set called `product.json` place inside a `data` directory next to the `detail` directory for our main component.
+We will be working with a data set called `product.json`, placed inside a `data` directory next to the `detail` directory for our main component.

 `product.json`